nilostolte/UTF-8/README.md

 This class implements and is supposed to be accessed through the interface
 <b><i>Input</i></b> to allow scanning other different sources of bytes.
 The other methods
-that can be found in this class, besides those of Input.java, are ones below.
+that can be found in this class, besides those of Input.java, are the ones below.

 #### Method `setFile(String file)`